Preadolescence: Psychological and social development

+They may choose their own activities, though they are still susceptible to pressure from others around them.
+Many preadolescents play organized sports, but necessary free play (self-directed, freely chosen, independent play) may get overlooked.
+Early sports specialization (choosing a single sport to play intensively or year-round) before puberty has a high risk of injuries.
+Youth sports organizations recommend a minimum of five hours of free play per week for preadolescent athletes.

 Greater responsibility within the family can also appear, as middle children become responsible for younger siblings and relatives, as with babysitting; while preadolescents may start caring about what they look like and what they are wearing.

 Prior to adolescence, children may have a dependence on their family as their main agent of socialization.
 This helps the child establish their attitudes, viewpoints, social norms, and societal roles.

 Among these changes is the shift from elementary to middle (or junior high) school.
 In this unfamiliar environment, the child may find the pressure to rapidly adapt and fit in.
 Children start to spend less time with family and more time with friends.
 At this time, socialization by the school and peer environment can become more predominant, as the preadolescent starts to learn more about how they would wish to hold themselves during interpersonal relationships.

 While children find this need to fit in, preadolescents have a conflicting desire to establish their own individualism.
 As the child grows into the transitionary period of preadolescence, the child often starts to develop a sense of autonomy as the child is exposed to a larger world around them full of sudden and unfamiliar changes.
 Compounded with a sense of self-consciousness, the preadolescent starts to explore their own self-identity and their role in society further.